 Black Hat Vs. White Hat SEO

-The difference between black hat SEO and white hat SEO is very simple.
-And yet somewhat complex.
+The difference between black hat SEO and white hat SEO is very simple, and yet somewhat complex.
 Black hat SEO can be thought of as SEO techniques that “break the rules.”
 These rules, or “quality guidelines” as Google refers to them, are very subjective in nature, making them much more difficult to enforce.
 For instance, one of Google’s basic principles of its quality guidelines says that web developers should “make pages primarily for users, not for search engines.”
-As an experienced web developer, I understand the spirit of this guideline.
-But many less experienced developers may not.
+As an experienced web developer, I understand the spirit of this guideline, but many less experienced developers and SEOs may not.
 Where is that line drawn between “primarily for users” and “not for search engines”?
 You could ask ten developers this question and come back with ten different answers.
 Can it not be a combination of both?
-Hmmmmmmmm.
+Hmmmmmmmm…

 Black hat SEO techniques are usually very aggressive in nature, with the end result being instant gratification.
 I want to rise up to the top right now.
 Not next week, not tomorrow, but NOW.
 It certainly can be done, and is done every minute of every day.
 However, if Google finds out about your black hat SEO techniques, which they eventually will, you will be penalized and your pages’ rankings will be demoted.